Abioy/mpaxos/README.md

 What interfaces does MPaxos provide?
 -------------------------------

-MPaxos provides an simple Write-Ahead-Log (WAL) and callback interface.
+MPaxos provides a simple Write-Ahead-Log (WAL) and callback interface.
 To build a reliable application, you only need to abstract the operations of application into logs, commit it using MPaxos.
 After successful a commit, MPaxos will invoke a callback function (on every node), with the committed log as a parameter.